zhangyongheng78/Using-ML-to-Integrate-Technical-and-Fundamental-Analysis-to-Identify-Trading-Opportunities/README.md

 ##### 2-Data Preprocessing.ipynb
 Run the notebook to generate quarterly and daily and save the data into two csv files: merged quarterly data.csv, merged daily data.csv
 ##### 3-QOQ Prediction.ipynb
 Train models to make quarter over quarter (QOQ) predictions.
-To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data.
+To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data path.
 ##### 4-WOW Prediction.ipynb
 Train modesl to make week over week (WOW) predictions.
-To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data.
+To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data path.